Italian Property Transfer by Donation

-Q Question: I bought an apartment in Venice six years ago and am now considering gifting it to my son.
+Q Question: I bought an apartment in Venice six years ago and am now considering to gift it to my son through an Italian donation deed.
 How easy is this?
 What costs are involved?
-Would that be better to sell the property to him?
-And, finally, could an Italian lawyer handle it without me travelling to Italy?
+Can an Italian lawyer handle it without me or my son travelling to Italy?

-Below are some of the main differences between property transfer by donation versus property transfer by purchase.
+Below are some of the main differences between property transfer by donation versus property transfer by sale.

-a) Under Italian law, donation is treated as an early inheritance distribution.
+a) Under Italian law, a donation is treated as an early inheritance distribution.
 In other words, it is considered a portion of inheritance that is assigned to the beneficiary prior to the donor’s death.
-In view of the Italian inheritance distribution restrictions established by the Italian law in favour of certain family members, if said family members believe that the donation value affected the share designated for them by law, they are entitled to file a reduction claim action in court, after the donor’s death, to invalidate the donation and collect the share they are entitled to under the inheritance laws.
-Such reduction action is pursued against the donation beneficiary and, if the latter has already transferred the property to someone else, against the property owner at the time of the court action.
+In view of the Italian inheritance distribution restrictions established by the Italian law in favor of certain family members, if said family members believe that a donation (in favor of a third party) affected the share designated to them by law, they are entitled to file a reduction claim in court, after the donor’s death, to invalidate the donation and collect the share they are entitled as per the Italian inheritance laws.
+Such inheritance reduction claim is pursued against the donation beneficiary and, if the latter has already transferred the property to someone else, against the property owner at the time of the court action.
 Such action is called in Italian “azione di riduzione”.
-A reduction action, if successful, might imply the obligation to return the property or pay the respective value to the entitled subject;
+A reduction claim, if successful, might imply the obligation to return the property or pay the respective value to the entitled subject;

-b) Given the elements explained in (a) above, even if there is no concrete risk of such action, for instance because there are no family members entitled to pursue said action, banks are usually reluctant to grant mortgage loans when the collateral is a property received by the borrower through a donation deed, unless the donation deed has been registered on the Italian Property Public Register from more than 20 years after the donor’s death.
+b) Given the rules in (a) above, even if there is no concrete risk of such action, for instance because there are no family members entitled to pursue said action, banks are usually reluctant to grant mortgage loans when the collateral is a property received by the borrower through an donation deed, unless the donation deed has been registered in the Italian Property Public Register from more than 20 years after the donor’s death.

-c) For the same reason, the circumstances in (a) and (b) above might also discourage potential buyers to purchase a property which is owned by donation deed or that has a donation deed in the past 20-year title history, because it is not possible to get a mortgage for said property as well as the risk that the buyer would assume after the purchase.
-Such factors might negatively affect the property market value resulting in a reduction of the property value until the reduction action statutory terms, i.e., 20 years, expire.
+c) For the same reason, the circumstances in (a) and (b) above might also discourage potential buyers to purchase a property which is owned based on a donation deed or that has a donation deed in the past 20-year title history, because it is not possible to get a mortgage for said property as well as the risk that the buyer would assume after the purchase.
+Such factors might negatively affect the property market value.
+More specifically, the vendor/seller might experience requests (from buyers) of price reductions of or extra title insurance if the sale occurs within the inheritance reduction action statutory terms, i.e., 20 years, expire.

-If you opt for the sale instead of the donation, there are several factors that might positively influence the transaction cost and the procedure.
+If you opt for a property sale, instead of the donation, there are several factors that might positively influence the transaction cost and the procedure.
 For instance, the taxable amount could be substantially reduced if your son purchases from you only the remainder interest (in Italian “nuda proprietà”) and you keep the life interest(in Italian “usufrutto”).
 If your son has Italian citizenship the tax rate could drop lower than 1% in case of donation and to 3% in case of property sale.

 *The information presented in the Studio Legale Metta web site has been written and reviewed by Italian lawyers.
 However, it should not be construed to be legal advice, nor promotion of the establishment of a relationship between lawyer and client.
 The case studies and answers contained in this web site pertain to the specific situation referenced and should not be understood to generally apply to other circumstances.
 Persons accessing this web site are encouraged to seek independent counsel for advice concerning their individual needs for legal assistance.